AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_gpr.rst

 .. _target_attr:

-Specifying the target from project files
+Specifying the Target from project files
 ========================================

 Similarly to other tools, |gcv| uses any existing ``Target`` attribute in the